-Campos Gerais National Park is located in the south-central region of the state of Paraná in southern Brazil.
-The terrain here is rugged.
-The area's relief comprises rocks from the Paraná Basin.
+Campos Gerais National Park is located in the south-central region of Paraná in southern Brazil.
+The terrain is rugged, and the area's relief comprises rocks from the Paraná Basin.
 It includes peculiar shapes of great scenic beauty, notably the Vila Velha sandstones and sinkholes (Furnas).

 Campos Gerais National Park

-Campos Gerais National Park is located in the south-central region of the state of Paraná in southern Brazil.
-Created in 2006, the National Park covers an area of of approximately 21,300 ha (52,630 acres) within the municipalities of Ponta Grossa, Castro and Carambeí.
+Campos Gerais National Park is located in the south-central region of Paraná in southern Brazil.
+Created in 2006, the National Park covers an area of approximately 21,300 ha (52,630 acres) within the municipalities of Ponta Grossa, Castro and Carambeí.

-The relief is composed of rocks from the Paraná Sedimentary Basin and includes peculiar shapes of great scenic beauty, most notably the Vila Velha sandstones and sinkholes regionally known as Furnas.
+The relief comprises rocks from the Paraná Sedimentary Basin.
+It includes peculiar shapes of great scenic beauty, notably the Vila Velha sandstones and sinkholes (Furnas).

-The landscape of Campos Gerais dates to the Pleistocene Epoch (the geological epoch that is regarded as the last Ice Age), when a colder and drier climate favored the emergence of grassland vegetation interspersed with Araucaria pine forest.
+The landscape of Campos Gerais dates to the Pleistocene Epoch (the geological epoch that is regarded as the last Ice Age) when a colder and drier climate favored the emergence of grassland vegetation interspersed with the Araucaria pine forest.

-A marked expansion of Araucaria forest, forming a mosaic of grassland and forest patches on the highlands, took place only in the last 1500 years.
+A marked expansion of the Araucaria forest, forming a mosaic of grassland and forest patches on the highlands, occurred only in the last 1,500 years.